-LG G5 flagship arrived with inbuilt Android Marshmallow and received the Android 7.0 Nougat update a few months ago.
-The South Korean tech giant launched the G6 flagship with preloaded Android 7.0 Nougat operating system in February 2017.
-The next major update for both LG G6 and G5 flagships is Android 8.0 Oreo.
+LG G5 flagship arrived with inbuilt Android Marshmallow and received the Android 7.0 Nougat update about a year ago.
+The South Korean tech giant launched the G6 flagship with preloaded Android 7.0 Nougat operating system and Snapdragon 821 SoC in February 2017.
+So the next major update for both LG G6 and G5 flagships is Android 8.0 Oreo.